 “He has two older siblings,” Matt said.
 “He would try to keep up, and basically his energy would drop off, and he would take a three-hour nap.”

-Wells was born with an upper ventricular septal defect, or VSD, a congenital birth defect that causes a sizable hole in the upper chamber of a baby’s heart.
+Wells was born with a ventricular septal defect, or VSD, a congenital birth defect that causes a sizable hole in the lower chambers of a baby’s heart.

 While pregnant, Leslee and her OB/GYN anticipated minor issues with Wells’ heart after spotting a small abnormality during a checkup.
 However, his diagnosis wasn’t confirmed until after he was born.